gakiwate/draft-gakiwate-dnsop-proxy-dns-svcb/draft-gakiwate-dnsop-proxy-dns-svcb.md

-- **Proxy Target**: The target server name (or IP address), target port, and protocol that the client has requested the proxy connect to, as specified in the authority-form (for CONNECT) or in a URI Template (for CONNECT-UDP).
+- **Proxy Target**: The target server name (or IP address), target port, and protocol that the client has requested the proxy connect to, as specified in the authority-form (for CONNECT) or in a URI Template (for UDP proxying).

 # Requesting and Receiving SVCB Information